Financial-Times/n-swg/README.md

 with the provided domain (it only works for ft.com at the time of writing).
 If not passed the config will be pulled by swg from JSON-LD markup. */

+sandbox: false,
+/* [optional] if true imports the sandbox version of swg.js */

 subscribeFromButton: true,
 /* [optional] if true checkout flow will be initiated by clicking on [data-n-swg-button] elements */